 Seamen injured through negligence and unseaworthiness are entitled compensation for their injuries under Federal Maritime Law.
 In almost all cases, injured seamen are entitled to maintenance and cure benefits.
 You have the right to choose your own doctor, and your reasonable medical expenses must be paid by your employer.
 It is important in cases involving gangways, ladders, steps, and Jacob’s ladders, to preserve the evidence involved in your accident as soon as possible.
 Take photographs, collect the names of witnesses, and ask that all evidence be preserved so that a qualified and trained expert can examine it.
 If the evidence is not preserved, proving your injury case will be far more difficult.

-If you have questions about your rights to compensation for a maritime injury involving boarding or disembarking a vessel, contact Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to compensation for a maritime injury involving boarding or disembarking a vessel, contact Stacey & Jacobsen, PLLC for a free initial consultation.